freem/nesmon/readme.txt

 ================================================================================
 3. Usage
 ================================================================================
+nesmon is best used with a hardware keyboard.
+However, the official keyboard was only released in Japan and will only easily work on Famicoms without hardware modification.

+Holding the A and B buttons on controller 1 for 3 seconds will display the software keyboard (if it isn't already shown).

 Holding Select on controller 1 for 3 seconds will toggle the monitor.
 Holding Start+Select on controller 1 for 3 seconds will reboot the monitor.